A Guide to the Best Craft Breweries in Alsace, France

 Michel Debus Brasserie: Culinary Pairings with Beer

-My visit to the Michel Debus Brasserie wasn’t just about the beer, though that was good too.
-They have a restaurant with a nice menu, and their wood-fired grills are a specialty.
-I tried their risotto, which was really tasty, and paired it with a beer called La Bavarde.
-It was a lighter amber beer, which was nice because sometimes characterful beers can be a bit too strong for me.
-My friend had the cheese spaetzle, a local dish, and the portion was so big she couldn’t finish it.
+My friend went for the cheese spaetzle, which is sort of a regional dish, and the portion was so huge she just couldn’t wrap it up, not even a little.
 It was a really enjoyable visit, and I’d go back just to eat there again, or to pick up some of their Storig beers.
 It’s interesting how they focus on pairing food with their brews, almost like a winery would.
 This approach to pairing beer with food is something I’m seeing more of, and it really makes you appreciate the complexity of craft beer.

 The Future of Craft Beer in Alsace